 One of the most used project planning software of all times is Microsoft Project with millions of users worldwide.
 The product is used mainly by companies to manage projects in almost any activity area.
 However the users base does not end here and the software package is also used for educational purposes or for personal use.

 In the past there were very few project management tools hence a poor competition and for this reason the prices for such tools were high.
 In the last years the software market has grown rapidly such that at this moment there are hundreds of such products: some of them have just some basic functionality while others offer a full solution to manage projects.
 For this reason the prices have dropped significantly.

 What to look for when searching for a Microsoft Project alternative

 However many users still use Microsoft Project despite the high price.
 Why?
-Simple: Microsoft Project is still considered as the “de facto” standard in project management and many project plans are stored in its format.
+Simple: Microsoft Project is still considered as the “de facto” standard in project management, many project plans are stored in its format and it is commonly taught on popular project management courses.
 The biggest problem in migrating to another project scheduling software is the conversion of existing data to the new format.
 For this the new adopted product must be able to successfully read Microsoft Project files.
 Even more if it is needed a Microsoft Project integration then the new product must also be able to export data in MS Project Data Exchange format.